Public File & Station Governance

 WVIK is required to file an annual Station Activities report with the Corporation for Public Broadcasting.
 You can find WVIK's most recent report here.

 The Station Activity Survey (SAS) collects information from public broadcasting stations about their operations so that the Corporation for Public Broadcasting (CPB) can:

-- and monitor the results of stations' equal employment opportunity practices.
+- Monitor the results of the stations' equal employment opportunity practices.